 Bug of the Month: Carpenter Ants

 Most homeowners, at some time, find themselves asking the question, “why are ants in my house?”.
-Ants are attracted to homes for many different reasons, but carpenter ants are often attracted to older homes, with potential moisture issues.
-Find out more about carpenter ants, and the best treatment methods to rid them from the home below!
+Ants are attracted to homes for many different reasons such as moisture, foliage around the homes, and the age of the home.
+Carpenter ants are often attracted to older homes, with potential moisture issues and older wood.
+Find out more about carpenter ants, and the best treatment methods to rid them from your home!

 Carpenter Ant Anatomy

-It’s easy to distinguish Carpenter Ants from other common Midwest ants, due to their dull, large, black bodies – although they can be red and brown in color as well.
-The queen’s are some of the largest ants in North America.
+It’s easy to distinguish Carpenter Ants from other common Midwest ants, due to their dull, large, black bodies.
+They can be red and brown in color as well.
+The queens are some of the largest ants in North America.
 Being insects, they have 3 body segments – head, thorax, and abdomen.
-Their abdomens are covered in small hairs, and they have 12 antennae segments.
+Their abdomens are covered in small hairs and they have 12 antennae segments.